Explore opportunities to bring your talents to Kyowa Kirin

 Kyowa Kirin does not accept agency resumes unless contacted directly by internal Kyowa Kirin Talent Acquisition.
 Please do not forward resumes to Kyowa Kirin employees or any other company location; Kyowa Kirin is not responsible for any fees related to unsolicited resumes.

-Automation Validation Engineer III
+View Job Computer System Validation (CSV) Engineer III

 Kyowa Kirin is a fast-growing global specialty pharmaceutical company that applies state-of-the-art biotechnologies to discover and deliver novel medicines in four disease areas: bone and mineral; intractable hematologic; hematology oncology; and rare disease.
 A Japan-based company, our goal is to translate science into smiles by delivering therapies where no adequate treatments currently exist, working from drug discovery to product development and commercialization.
 In North America, we are headquartered in Princeton, NJ, with offices in California, North Carolina, and Mississauga, Ontario.